emmut/next-better-auth/README.md

 # Next.js Better Auth

-This is a Next.js project that demonstrates authentication using the `better-auth` library with Drizzle ORM for database operations.
+This is a Next.js project that demonstrates authentication using the `better-auth` library with Prisma ORM for database operations.
 It provides a clean, modern authentication system for Next.js applications.

 ## Features